The German disaster at Stalingrad in the winter of 1943

 began in Normandy, and fought fanatically against the British

 and Canadians around Caen.
-On July 4th, 200 men of Maj.
+On July 4th, 200 men and boys of Maj.
 Bernhard

 Krause’s I Battalion/26th SS Panzer Grenadier Regiment